Introduction: What is SQLMap and Why Use It?

 SQLMap will attempt to retrieve all entries from the users table.
 It might ask if you want to store the hashes for later cracking or use a dictionary attack if password hashes are found.
 Be mindful that dumping sensitive data, even on test systems, carries responsibility.

 SQLMap is incredibly feature-rich.
-Here are a few other common options:
+Here are a few other common options worth knowing:

 Ethical Considerations and Conclusion

 SQLMap is an indispensable tool for penetration testers and security professionals for identifying and understanding the severity of SQL injection vulnerabilities.
-This sqlmap tutorial covered only the basic sqlmap usage and a few common sqlmap examples.
+This sqlmap tutorial covered basic sqlmap usage, practical sqlmap examples, and advanced features like --batch, --forms, and --crawl.

 Remember, its power necessitates responsible and ethical use.
 Always obtain explicit permission before scanning any system you do not own.
 Unauthorized access or testing can lead to severe legal consequences.